Asian shares waver, euro steady but ECB talk weighs

-TOKYO Asian stocks eased slightly in a timid session on Tuesday, while the euro steadied but remained vulnerable after overnight comments from the European Central Bank chief heightened expectations of easing steps in the euro zone.
+TOKYO Asian stocks erased early modest gains on Tuesday, while the euro steadied but remained vulnerable after overnight comments from the European Central Bank chief heightened expectations of easing steps in the euro zone.

-Spreadbetters expected Britain's FTSE 100 to open up 0.4 percent, as that market catches up after a Monday holiday.
-They predicted Germany's DAX would open down 0.1 percent, after it hit a record high on Monday, and France's CAC 40 to start 0.4 percent lower.

-MSCI's broadest index of Asia-Pacific shares outside Japan dipped about 0.2 percent, after opening higher, as investors locked in profits following its rise to a one-year high on Monday.
+MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS dipped about 0.1 percent, after opening higher, as investors locked in profits following its rise to a one-year high on Monday.

-Much of the trading in Asia lacked energy reflecting the lack of directional clues as U.S. and UK markets were closed for holidays on Monday.

-Japan's Nikkei stock average was a regional standout, adding about 0.2 percent after marking its highest intraday level since early April.
+Japan's Nikkei stock average .N225 was a regional standout, adding about 0.9 percent after marking its highest intraday level since early April.

 "Short covering has been continuing since last week's strong China PMI data and U.S. housing data," said Norihiro Fujito, senior investment strategist at Mitsubishi UFJ Morgan Stanley Securities.
 "The main buyers are short-term investors like derivatives players and hedge funds."

+U.S. and UK markets were closed for holidays on Monday, giving Asian shares fewer directional cues than usual.

-The holidays in the major markets crimped foreign exchange volumes to less than half of their daily averages.
+The holidays also crimped foreign exchange volumes to less than half of their daily averages.
 While thin conditions sometimes amplify market moves, major currency pairs quietly stuck to recent ranges.

 ECB chief Mario Draghi on Monday continued to hint at coming measures, saying the ECB must be "particularly watchful" for any negative price spiral in the euro zone, and that "more pre-emptive action may be warranted."